How to gain confidence: Proven tips for developing and building self-assurance

 13. Practice gratitude and positive affirmations

+Even during challenging times, appreciating what you have can help shift your mindset.
 Start your day with a positive statement about yourself, or reminding yourself what you’re grateful for.
 Taking stock of what’s already going really right in your life can set a confident tone for the day.

 💙 Practicing gratitude starts with identifying things you’re grateful for.
 Learn how to practice the art of Noticing in this quick meditation.

-How to gain confidence FAQs
+How to develop confidence FAQs

 Why do I lack confidence?